-Depending on applicable cryptographic module, the private keys of certification authority or registration authority are retained in module in an encrypted or non-encrypted form.
+Depending on applicable cryptographic module, the private keys of CERTUM's certification authority and the Primary Registration Authority are retained in module in an encrypted or non-encrypted form.
 Regardless of the form of the private key's storage, the key is not accessible from outside the cryptographic module for unauthorized entities.